Last Updated on

 Choosing the right guitar strings for your instrument really all depends upon two things: what type of guitar you have and what genres you’re looking to play.

 For example, if you happen to be looking for strings for your electric guitar, it’s highly recommended that you use nickel wound strings.
-You may want to try the Elixir 10-46-gauge nickel wound guitar strings, as these are one of the most popular guitar strings on the market today for electric guitarists.
+You may want to try the Elixir 10-46-gauge nickel wound guitar strings (nickel plated), as these are one of the most popular guitar strings on the market today for electric guitar players.

-On the other hand, acoustic guitar players are going to want to look at steel string guitars or nylon strings, with a thicker gauge (if you’re looking for a heavier, thicker sound).
+On the other hand, acoustic guitar players are going to want to look at steel string guitars (steel strings) or nylon strings, with a thicker gauge (if you’re looking for a heavier, thicker sound).

 However, if you’re more interested in having a delicate and soft sound, a thinner gauge guitar string will be what you’re looking for your acoustic guitar.
 Using ball-end nylon strings are perfect for those who are looking to play folk songs, but using a ball-end nylon string would be too heavy for flamenco style.